 There is also no “disembodied voice from on high,” narrating the film.
 Walls explains Huey’s belief that “if you hear words you should know who is speaking them.”
 This allows the film to explore issues such as civil disobedience, environmentalism and democracy through the opinions of interviewees.
 Rather than telling the audience what to think, the film conveys a myriad of worldviews and perspectives, woven together with historical fact.
 This actualizes the democracy that Thoreau fought for.
 As Walls says, “You listen; you judge for yourself.”

-The film screening on April 12 from 7:00-9:30 p.m., at Notre Dame's Browning Cinema in the DeBartolo Performing Arts Center, will be followed by a panel with filmmaker Huey, scholar consultant Laura Walls and English graduate student Jake McGinnis, who will each bring their distinct perspective to a continued dialogue with the audience.
+The film screening on April 12 from 7:00-9:30 p.m., at Notre Dame's Browning Cinema in the DeBartolo Performing Arts Center, was followed by a panel with filmmaker Huey, scholar consultant Laura Walls and English graduate student Jake McGinnis, who each brought their distinct perspective to a continued dialogue with the audience.